rad-frameworks/no-wordpress/README.md

 </table>

 # License
-Web-Dynamify is open-sourced software licensed under the [GNU GPLv3 license](https://choosealicense.com/licenses/gpl-3.0/).
-Frameworks and libraries has it own licensed
+Web-Dynamify is open-sourced software licensed under the [MIT license](https://choosealicense.com/licenses/mit/).
+Frameworks and libraries has it own licenses

 Enjoy :)